-- Ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others - Empowering staff to share any low-level concerns as per section 7.7 of this policy - Empowering staff to self-refer - Addressing unprofessional behaviour and supporting the individual to correct it at an early stage

-- Providing a responsive, sensitive and proportionate handling of such concerns when they are raised - Helping to identify any weakness in the Trust's safeguarding system

-Responding to low-level concerns

-If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking:

-- Directly to the person who raised the concern, unless it has been raised anonymously - To the individual involved and any witnesses

-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the Trust's staff code of conduct.
-The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.
+- Ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others - Empowering staff to share any low-level concerns as per section 7.7 of this policy - Empowering staff to self-refer - Addressing unprofessional behaviour and supporting the individual to correct it at an early stage - Providing a responsive, sensitive and proportionate handling of such concerns when they are raised - Helping to identify any weakness in the school's safeguarding system - Regular safeguarding update sessions for all staff lead by the DSL/ DDSL - Ensuring the safeguarding team have advisable presence with staff across both sites Responding to low-level concerns If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking: Directly to the person who raised the concern, unless it has been raised anonymously To the individual involved and any witnesses The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the Trust code of conduct.
+Record keeping All low-level concerns will be recorded in writing.

-Developing and implementing a low-level concerns policy: A guide for organisations which work with children

-Record keeping

-All low-level concerns will be recorded in writing.
 In addition to details of the concern raised, records will include the context in which the concern arose, any action taken and the rationale for decisions and action taken.
 Records will be:

-- Kept confidential, held securely and comply with the DPA 2018 and UK GDPR - Reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
-Where a pattern of such behaviour is identified, we will decide on a course of action, either through our disciplinary procedures or, where a pattern of behaviour moves from a concern to meeting the harms threshold as described in section 1 of this appendix, we will refer it to the designated officer at the local authority - Retained at least until the individual leaves employment at the Trust

-Where a low-level concern relates to a supply teacher or contractor, we will notify the individual's employer, so any potential patterns of inappropriate behaviour can be identified.
+Kept confidential, held securely and comply with the DPA 2018 and UK GDPR Reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
+Where a pattern of such behaviour is identified, we will decide on a course of action, either through our disciplinary procedures or, where a pattern of behaviour moves from a concern to meeting the harms threshold as described in section 1 of this appendix, we will refer it to the designated officer at the local authority Retained at least until the individual leaves employment at the school Where a low-level concern relates to a supply teacher or contractor, we will notify the individual's employer, so any potential patterns of inappropriate behaviour can be identified.
+References We will not include low-level concerns in references unless: